Jeffreyg2240/04-enumerators-readme/README.md

 ### Why do we need Enumerators?

-Let's revisit our earlier example of Professor Snape's list of Hogwarts students.
+Let's take a look at Professor Snape's list of Hogwarts students.
 Professor Snape is having a bad day and he'd like to vent some of that frustration by turning each of his students into a frog.
 He therefore needs to perform a certain action on each student.

-Let's take a look at our student array:

 `students = ["Harry Potter", "Ron Weasley", "Hermione Granger", "Draco Malfroy"]`